SistineFibelbnvn/Baas-Avalanche/README.md

 > **Blockchain-as-a-Service for Avalanche L1 Networks**

-A production-ready platform for creating, managing, and interacting with custom Avalanche Layer 1 blockchains.
+A local development platform for creating, managing, and interacting with custom Avalanche Layer 1 blockchains.
 Built for enterprises and developers who need full control over their blockchain infrastructure.

 ![Dashboard Preview](docs/assets/dashboard-preview.png)